najibghadri/redux-dunk/README.md

 - Battle-tested library
 - A Dunk Effect's type doesn't tell which actions will be dispatched if any (because you write whatever you want in the effect body), however a loop command tells you about the next actions in it's type.
 - More freedom in effects might lead to bad code?
 Loop has a strict view on effects which might work for you and might keep your codebase better structured if there are many developers working on it.

+## Questions
+#### Why Effect is an interface not a class?

+Creating an Effect with Effect(...) and EffectCreator(...) returns you an object with two interfaces implemented: Effect and EffectApi.
+There are a couple of reasons why Effect should be an interface.
+1. An effect should be a function that can be called like effect(storeapi) but it can also have properties, like the EffectApi.
+This is because functions are objects too in JS, and we should take advantage of this.
+2. Effects should be kept lightweight.
+3. It's better for the user, better DX.
+The user should be able to dunk an effect function so long the shape is an Effect.
+This leads to readable code.
+4. In my opinion using interfaces is better for Dev Experience, because  Interfaces are composable, and easy to follow, but using classes is a restriction imo (not just because we have to call `new`)